andreciornavei/serverless-build-modules/README.md

 ## # the problematic:

-In the most cases when we are designing our service architecture in serverless, it got a lot of configurations that can easily grow up for each new function added to the serverless file, and at a certain point that files becomes ineligible.
+In the most cases when we are designing our service architecture in serverless, it got a lot of configurations that can easily grow up for each new function added to the serverless file, and at a certain point that files becomes unreadable.

 Of corse, we can make use of `serverless-compose` to breake our entire architecture in multiple services, but even so, more specific services can end up growing a lot depending on the amount of functions and associated resources at this context.